 The summit in Rio in 1992 led to treaties on global warming, deserts and biodiversity.
 This year’s gathering, the UN’s biggest ever, had 45,300 delegates from more than 180 nations.
 It produced a non-binding document, with nations agreeing to keep talking about still-undefined “sustainable development goals.”

-Much of the work detailed by the UN yesterday already has begun, including projects backed by PepsiCo Inc. (PEP) and billionaire Richard Branson’s Carbon War Room, and $2 billion in support from the U.S.
+Much of the work detailed by the UN yesterday already has begun, including projects backed by PepsiCo Inc. (PEP:US) and billionaire Richard Branson’s Carbon War Room, and $2 billion in support from the U.S.

 Environmental groups such as Friends of the Earth International said the summit was “hijacked” by business interests.
 Delegates said governments need the help of companies.